The Parish

 Provision of Information

-will be a charge of £1.00 per page of information requested.
+will be a charge for staff time of £25 per hour, or part